 You’ll have to decide what’s best for your own dog.

-My recommendation is to do a slow transition when switching to a commercial raw dog food brand like Balanced Blends and to do a fast transition when switching to a homemade raw diet using grocery store meat such as chicken quarters.
+My recommendation is to do a slow transition when switching to a commercial raw dog food brand like Darwin’s.
+Do a fast transition when switching to a homemade raw diet using grocery store meat such as chicken quarters.

 Let me explain.